yugabyte/yugabyte-db/architecture/design/ysql-colocated-tables.md

 In this scenario, it is undesirable to have the small dataset spread across multiple nodes because this might affect performance of certain queries due to more network hops (for example, joins).

-Example: a user identity service for a global application.
+**Example:** a user identity service for a global application.
 The user dataset size may not be too large, but is accessed in a relational manner, requires high availability and might need to be geo-distributed for low latency access.

-### Large datasets - a few large tables with many small tables
+### 2. Large datasets - a few large tables with many small tables
 Applications that have a large dataset may fall into the pattern where:
 * They need a large number of tables and indexes.
 * A handful of tables are expected to grow large, needing to be scaled out.